lexibank/tlopo/out/vol3/chapter9.md

 <a id="p-289"></a>

 In [Ross](../references.md#source-Ross1993) ([1993](../references.md#source-Ross1993)) I followed [Dutton](../references.md#source-Dutton1994) ([1994](../references.md#source-Dutton1994))1 in reconstructing POc &ast;sag(u) 'sago starch' as a continuation ofDempwolff' s (1938) PMP &ast;sa[ŋ]gu 'sago starch'.
 I now think this recon- struction is too insecure to stand.
-As [Chowning](../references.md#source-Chowning2001) ([2001](../references.md#source-Chowning2001): 79) points out, some of the supporting data are semantically doubtful reflexes, and others may represent borrowings from Tok Pisin saksak 'sago '.
+As [Chowning](../references.md#source-Chowning2001) ([2001](../references.md#source-Chowning2001): 79) points out, some of the supporting data are semantically doubtful reflexes, and others may represent borrowings from Tok Pisin saksak 'sago'.
 I still think that Kara (E) sa-sak 'sago', Solos sa-sak and Haku saka-saka, both 'sago pancake', may represent a continuation ofDempwolff' s etymon, but I cannot be sure.

 A glance through chapter 4 shows that where the parts of a sago palm resemble those of the coconut palm, the same terms are used for both.
-Thus most of the terms in [§5.1](#s-5-1) of ch.12 probably also applied to the fronds of the sago palm.
+Thus most of the terms in §5.1 of ch.12 probably also applied to the fronds of the sago palm.
 The petioles of some sago species are covered in thorns, for which the POc term was &ast;ruRi or &ast;druRi (ch.4, 2.12).

 <a id="s-5-2"></a>

-## 5.2.
+### 5.2.
 Cycas spp., cycad, Malayan palm fern, TP baibai, Bnamele (Cycadaceae)

 Cycads are palm-like plants of the family Cycadaceae (unlike sago, coconut, betelnut and the black, fan and nipa palms, all members of the family Arecaceae).
 Until a decade ago Cycas rumphii (syn.
 Cycas circinalis) was believed to be the only cycad species in Oceanic-speaking territory.
 However, recent work on the genus reported by [Laubenfels & Adema](../references.md#source-LaubenfelsandAdema1998) ([1998](../references.md#source-LaubenfelsandAdema1998)) has established that two species, C. rumphii and c, have almost identical distributions extending from the north coast of New Guinea eastward through the Bismarcks and into the Solomons with outliers in Micronesia.
 At least one of these is evidently also present in Vanuatu and New Caledonia, to judge from the data listed below.31

 The description here is limited to C. rumphii, but, as some sources treat C. scratchleyana as a synonym of C. rumphii, I assume that the two species have almost identical features.
 C. rumphii grows 3-10m tall.
 [Guppy](../references.md#source-Guppy1906) ([1906](../references.md#source-Guppy1906): 413), cited by Barrau (1965), considered C. rumphii to have been one of the early food sources of the Pacific Islands.
 Barrau mentions oral traditions about its use in New Guinea, Vanuatu, New Caledonia and Fiji.
 The seeds were and sometimes still are used at least as famine foods on islands throughout its Pacific distribution.
 Such is the strength of these oral traditions that Barrau concurs with Guppy' s view that it was at one time more than a famine food, pointing to the popularity of food made from the seeds, for example, on Guam.
 Other sources mention the seed pudding as something prized in places as far apart as the Ninigo Islands ([Sorensen 1950](../references.md#source-Sorensen1950)) and Bellona ([Christiansen 1975](../references.md#source-Christiansen1975)).
 Exploitation of the stem starch seems to have been much rarer in the Pacific (it is more common in parts of Asia; [Thieret 1958](../references.md#source-Thieret1958), [Whiting 1953](../references.md#source-Whiting1953)), but it occurred at Wedau (north coast of SE Papua, [Kahn 1986](../references.md#source-Kahn1986)), in the Solomons and in New Caledonia.
-In the Solomons the starch was processed in much the same way as sago starch (and as with sago, the starch was harvested before fruiting; ch.9, [§5.1](#s-5-1) [Parkinson 1907](../references.md#source-Parkinson1907)).
+In the Solomons the starch was processed in much the same way as sago starch (and as with sago, the starch was harvested before fruiting; ch.9, §5.1 [Parkinson 1907](../references.md#source-Parkinson1907)).
 In New Caledonia the stem starch was cut up and cooked (Jumelle 1907, cited by [Thieret 1958](../references.md#source-Thieret1958)).
 In Tonga the grated stem starch was rinsed and the starch that settled out was collected as a famine food ([Whistler 1991b](../references.md#source-Whistler1991b)).

 <a id="p-290"></a>